DON’T BE SHOCKED, GO WITH THE FLOW – Lithium Ion Batteries and Their Rules and Regulations

 - Faulty manufacturing

-To be shipped throughout the country, lithium ion batteries have to be protected to prevent any of the applicable catalysts above.
 Firstly, they cannot be packed with conductive materials.
 Then, unless installed in their own equipment, packaging must completely enclose each individual battery.
-It must have ‘strong outer packaging’ that meets the requirements of the Australian Dangerous Goods Code of Practice (ADG).
-And finally, lithium ion batteries must be packed in cartons weighing less than 30kg.
-These must be able to withstand falls of 1.2m without damage to the product or contents spillage.
+It must have ‘strong outer packaging’ that meets Australian Dangerous Goods Code of Practice (ADG) requirements.
+And finally, suppliers must pack lithium ion batteries in cartons weighing less than 30kg.
+These have to be able to withstand falls of 1.2m without damage to the product or contents spillage.

-When a supplier becomes aware that a product is faulty or unsafe, they can issue a voluntary recall of that product.
+When a supplier becomes aware that a product is faulty or unsafe, they can voluntarily recall that product.
 If they do not, the Australian Competition and Consumer Commission (ACCC) will recommend that the relevant Commonwealth Minister issues the recall to protect people who have bought the product.

-A recall involves; stopping the supply of the product, notifying the appropriate authority, warning the public of the issues with the product and then offering a fix, replacement or refund.
+A recall involves; stopping the product’s manufacture and supply, notifying the appropriate authority, warning the public of the issues and then offering a fix, replacement or refund.

 It’s a lot of big words and acronyms, but these regulations help to ensure that we receive quality products that are safe for use.
-Even though they’re promotional products, our power banks and wireless phone chargers are bound by the same regulations as those supplied in stores.
+Even though they’re promotional products, the same regulations apply to our power banks and wireless phone chargers.
 Our strong relationships with local and international suppliers ensures that quality and workmanship are of the highest standard.
-Impact are passionate about providing high-quality products that set your brand apart.
+We are passionate about providing real high-quality products that deliver unreal results.